ziqianzhu/gurobi-optimization-class-tool/README.md

 To get started, begin by opening the "Model_Inputs.xlsx" file and navigating to the "Explanations" sheet for guidance.
 Within the same file, you'll find the "Main" sheet including a furniture-production-plan example.
 Customize this sheet to match your specific model requirements.
 Then proceed to execute the Jupyter notebook, "Excel_to_Gurobi.ipynb", and get the results.
 Note: Make sure you have Gurobi installed with a license.
 If you prefer not to acquire your own Gurobi license, you can utilize Google Colab, which comes with a trial license.
 See [instructions here](https://support.gurobi.com/hc/en-us/articles/4409582394769-Google-Colab-Installation-and-Licensing).

 Credits to Prof. Steven Shechter for this idea and UBC MBAN students for comments and testing.
-If you are interested, check out the [Network-model version](https://github.com/ihenrywu/Gurobi-Tool-Network-Model).
+If you are interested, check out the [Network-model version](https://github.com/ihenrywu/Gurobi-Tool-Network-Model) by Henry Wu.

 For any suggestions or questions, please don't hesitate to contact me at ziqian.zhu@sauder.ubc.ca.